Veterans Legal Services Clinic

 • VA Disability Compensation Appeals

 The clinic represents veterans in appeals to the Board of Veterans’ Appeals and U.S. Court of Appeals for Veterans Claims.
 We advocate for veterans who suffered a traumatic injury, including military sexual trauma, during service and who are seeking VA disability compensation as a result.
-The clinic is not currently accepting new appeals cases.
-Please check this website again in July if you would like to request our assistance with a VA appeal.
+To apply for help, please complete this form.
 For self-help information, please see the “VA Appeals” tab on our Resources page.

 • Discharge Upgrade Assistance

 For some veterans, a less than fully honorable discharge is connected to Post-Traumatic Stress (PTS) or other trauma-related condition that resulted from their military service.
 We help these veterans with upgrade petitions to the discharge review boards.
-At this time, the clinic is not currently accepting new discharge upgrade cases.
-Please check this website again in July if you would like to request our assistance with a discharge upgrade.
+At this time, the clinic is not accepting new discharge upgrade cases.
+However, if you would like to be placed on our waitlist, please complete this form.
 In the meantime, please see the “Discharge Upgrades” tab on our Resources page for self-help information.

 • Pro Bono Referrals & Resource Center